If you get Leah started talking about travel she’s likely never to stop. This Texan has as many stories as she does

 Sunset in Florence, Italy on the steps of Piazzale Michelangelo

 Leah’s parlayed the success of LeahTravels.com into various contributor and editor roles.
 She is currently a Travel Expert for USA Today 10Best, Staff Writer and Houston City Editor for The Daily Meal, Contributor for France Today, Correspondent for Forbes Travel Guide, Contributor for Bonjour Paris, Contributor for Four Seasons Magazine, Editor-at-Large for Luxe Beat Magazine, as well as Editor for the Paris Perfect and London Perfect blogs.
-Leah also consults with brands regarding social media strategy and manages the social media accounts for both Paris and London Perfect.
+Leah also consults with brands regarding social media strategy and manages the social media accounts and edits the blogs for both Paris and London Perfect.

 Cigar and Cognac at Château de Chanteloup, the estate of Martell Cognac